 Lady on the Window – Portrait Manipulation Tutorial

 Available languages for this post

-Editing a night image is not that complicated but when dealing with astrophotography or editing milky way images, using a RAW image is a absolutely required.
+Editing a night image is not that complicated but when dealing with astrophotography or editing Milky Way images, using a RAW image is absolutely required.

-I this tutorial I will give you a real RAW image of the milky way so you can practice.
+In this tutorial I will give you a real RAW image of the Milky Way so you can practice.

 Always try to have some foreground interest.
 A context for your main subject, you can use vegetation, objects, vehicles, buildings, etc.

 In this particular case, the subject is the Milky Way and I placed the abandoned house on the lower third of the frame and I illuminated it from inside.

 The orientation is also important.
 In this case I chose a vertical orientation because the Milky Way was almost perpendicular to the ground and I wanted to get as much of it in frame as possible.

 Have you ever wondered why the Milky Way is more visible during summer?